-Reading these matrices can be laborious and not very fun.
+Reading these matrices can be laborious and not much fun.
 The function vis.concurvity() in the dsm package is used to visualise the concurvity between terms in a model by colour coding the matrix (and blanking out the redundant information).

-Again compare the results of plotting for models with different terms.
+Again compare these plots for models with different terms.